Water resource policy: Covenants and declarations

-Management Rules and Regulations
+Management rules and regulations

 Water management rules and regulations dictate different national standards for water quality, like drinking water and environmental water quality standards.
 For example, in the United States, the Safe Drinking Water Act authorizes the Environmental Protection Agency to set the national standards for safe drinking water and set regulations for contaminants.
 Within the European Union, the European Environment Agency enacted the Water Framework Directive in 2000 to regulate water resource planning, management, and protection.
 In India, the Ministry of Environment and Forests sets the water management policies that the Central Pollution Control Board and the State Pollution Control Boards then enforce.
 The Ministry for Environmental Protection directions national efforts for water management and regulation in China, like the Law on Prevention and Control of Water Pollution.

-Aid Programs and Diplomatic Efforts
+Aid programs and diplomatic efforts

 Several global organizations have created aid programs and diplomatic efforts to see that progress is being made towards achieving global covenants and declarations regarding water resource access.
 Because health is closely tied to drinking water and sanitation access, UNICEF and the World Health Organization formed the Joint Monitoring Programme for Water Supply and Sanitation focused exclusively on monitoring and reporting progress on water, sanitation and hygiene goals as dictated by the UN.
 In 1977, the United Nations convened for a Conference on Water in Mar del Plata to develop recommendations for national water policy.
 Subsequently, the United Nations declared the 1980s as the International Drinking-water Supply and Sanitation Decade.
 In 2000, the UN sanctioned a task force led by UNESCO, World Water Assessment Programme, to report on worldwide freshwater use and sustainability in the World Water Development Report.
 In 2003, UN-Water was formed as an interagency coordination tool to help countries achieve their water resource goals as set by the Millennium Development Goals and make global water governance frameworks.
 Additionally, the United Nations declared 2013 as the International Year of Water Cooperation.
 As well as the United Nations' interest in water resource policy for the benefit of human health, the United Nations Environmental Programme has also done work to improve international water quality.

 Non-profits and non-governmental organizations also play a role in water resource policy.
 For example, the World Water Council is an international think tank established in 1996 to help countries and stakeholders with water resource management strategies.
 Additionally, the US Agency for International Development (USAID) developed a Water and Development Strategy in 2013 to help people improve water supply, sanitation, and hygiene (WASH) programs and help with water resource management.